 A.7.5.2.2.1 Test Purpose and Environment

-The purpose of this test is to verify that when a UE needs to transmit periodic SRS, the UE can perform SRS carrier-based switching to a carrier not configured for PUCCH/PUSCH transmission from a carrier with PUCCH/PUSCH transmission.
+The purpose of this test is to verify that when a UE needs to transmit aperiodic SRS, the UE can perform SRS carrier-based switching to a carrier not configured for PUCCH/PUSCH transmission from a carrier with PUCCH/PUSCH transmission.
 The test will partly verify the interruption requirements on PCell in clause 8.2.2.2.9.

 A.7.5.2.2.2 Test Parameters